 MFront

-can be used by the calling solver.
-Among others, these information
+that can be used by the calling solver.
+Among others, this information

-include the name of the inputs and the name of the output, as well as
+includes the name of the inputs and the name of the output, as well as a

 description of those variables.